peremunoz/Connways-Game-of-Life/readme.md

 ## Definition of the initial state

-The initial state of the game is defined in the file `initial_state.txt`.
+The initial state of the game is defined in the file `initialState.txt`.
 The file must contain a matrix of 0s and 1s, separated by a comma, where 0s represent dead cells and 1s represent alive cells.

 For example: